 Yes, all puppies are given their first round of shots.
 Depending on how old they are depends how many shots they have been given.
-They get their first round of shots at 6 weeks, then 9 weeks, then 12 weeks.
+They are getting the NeoPar brand of shots for Canine Parvovirus, Distemper and Adenovirus.

 Coccidia is a parasite.
 It infects the intestinal tracts of animals.
 It is not transferable to humans.
 The puppies can get it from their mothers feces because they do not have a strong enough immune system to fight it off.
 Most commonly they get it from stressors, such as new owners, new environment, travel and weather changes.
 If you notice your puppies stool having blood and/or mucus in it or Diarrhea, they most likey have Coccidia.
 Please take a stool sample to your Vet or make a Vet visit so that they can give you the medication for your puppy to help your puppy fight off the coccidia.
 All my puppies are given Albon prior to leaving my facility.
 We clean our facility with Tek-Trol and Sybohenol.

 This is a disease that is HIGHLY contagious!
 It is spread from dog to dog.
 You can bring it into your house on your shoes, tires, hands pretty much anything.
 Please be careful where you bring your new puppy for the first few months before they have had all their shots.
 It take about 5-10 days for the symptoms of the virus to show.
-Symptoms are vomitting, bloodly diarrhea, fever, dehydrated and loss of appetite.
+Symptoms are vomitting, bloodly diarrhea, fever, dehydration and loss of appetite.
 If not treated immediately by a veterinarian, chances are that they will not make it.
-I clean my facility with Tek-Trol.
-Tek-Trol solution kills Parvovirous.
-I do not have any problems with Parvovirus at my house/facilitly.
+I clean my facility with Tek-Trol and Oxine.
+Tek-Trol and Oxine solution kills Parvovirous.
+You can also use bleach.